 2 cups half-and-half cream

-8 ounces smoked salmon, flaked (bones and skin removed)
+8 ounces flaked smoked salmon (bones and skin removed) into bite-size pieces

-1) In a large saucepan sauté onion, celery, red pepper, and garlic in butter until vegetables are tender.
+1) In a large saucepan or Dutch oven, sauté onion, celery, red pepper, and garlic in butter over medium heat until vegetables are tender.

-2) Add broth, carrots, potatoes, salt, pepper, thyme and dill and bring to a boil.
+2) Add broth, carrots, Yukon golds, salt, pepper, thyme, and dill to the large soup pot and bring to a boil.

-3) Reduce heat.
+3) Reduce to low heat.
 Cover and simmer for 40 more minutes or until you can easily pierce the potatoes.

 4) Stir in the corn, cream, and smoked salmon.